amykatherines/School_District_Analysis/README.md

 ### District Summary

-The comparision of District metrics shows a slight decrease in the districts Math scores (.1 point) and passing percentages (.1-.2%) when THS 9th graders are removed.
+The comparison of District metrics shows a slight decrease in the districts Math scores (.1 point) and passing percentages (.1-.2%) when THS 9th graders are removed.
 The reading score was unaffected.

 *All Students*
 ![All Students District Summary](Resources/district_summary.png)